ctb/titus-blog/src/2017-digital-commons-funding.md

 It is only good at answering, as an individual, the all-too-common question "How do you make money working on FLOSS?"
 We consider that sustainability includes, but is not restricted to, funding.
 Indeed, what if you have funding, but no talent existing or available to take advantage of it?
-Now, we may ask the holistic question: Is a FLOSS project not more than the sum of its individual contributions?
+Now, we may ask the holistic question: Isn't a FLOSS project more than the sum of its individual contributions?

 ### Collective projects